Columbia Truck Accident Attorney

 - Call law enforcement to report the semi-truck accident;

-- Carefully document the scene of the trucking accident;
+- Carefully document the accident scene;

 - Be cautious with dealing with any insurance adjusters; and